 - ALIGNED with our editorial calendar – yes, we actually have a content strategy that we need to follow.
 So even if the topic you have suggested is relevant, it may be rejected because it’s been already covered before or does not fit into our current editorial plan and would be out of synch with what we want to achieve.

-After your topic has been accepted, you will get a link to our Story Chief account – you will have to write in the Story Chief story under the link.
+After your topic has been accepted, you will have to write your story in Google Docs.
+Add all the images and formatting.

 STEP 3: Quality of your Postfity guest Post + Wordcount